Exam admission rules

 12.13.
 Make members of your household aware that you must not be disturbed when taking your exam.

 12.14.
 Your webcam must allow you to do a 360-degree scan of the room and needs to be easily lifted and moved throughout the room.
+You can see how this works here.

 12.16.
 All required reference materials will be provided for you on screen.
 You must not take into the examination room any unauthorised materials or items or consult in any way, any book, paper (other than any permitted blank paper, see below), document or other written, typed or printed matter.
 Unauthorised materials include, for example, tax tables, electronic devices (see above), leaflets, non-transparent lids or cases.